YWIM Mentorship Program 2021 - 22

-YWIM is proud to offer a Mentorship Program for its membership to help increase
+YWIM is proud to again offer our Mentorship Program for its membership, to help increase

 If you are a YWIM member, or plan to become a member, and have an interest in offering mentorship that could help other women advance their musical careers, or if you have further questions, please contact us at: email@example.com

 Amelia Rose Slobogean